md-mostafa-niloy/masjid-donation-generator/README.md

-# Masjid Donation Manager
+# Masjid Donation Generator

 ![Tools Banner](assets/images/seo-banner.png)

-**Masjid Donation Manager** is a powerful, web-based tool designed to generate realistic donation data and export professional PDF reports for Masjids and Non-Profit Organizations.
+**Masjid Donation Generator** is a powerful, web-based tool designed to generate realistic donation data and export professional PDF reports for Masjids and Non-Profit Organizations.
 Built with modern web technologies, it features PWA capabilities, allowing users to install it as a native app on desktop and mobile devices.

 ---